NunoAlexandre/nunoalexandre.github.io/zabout.md

 If you are a student in the same area my great advice to you is to not limit yourself to what’s given to you in the classroom but take it home and go deeper on things and you will see, independently of the marks you get, how much more you will learn, grow and develop a critical thinking.

-Now I’m working full-time remotely from Portugal to [Worth Internet Systems](http://worth.systems) with regular visits to their office.
+I have then worked for more than a year remotely from Portugal to [Worth Internet Systems](http://worth.systems) with regular visits to their office.
 Working remotely is a challenge but working with great people makes it all easier!

+Now I have moved with my wife to The Netherlands and I am really exciting to grow with this new adventure.